 To apply for entry to the graduate program, a student must first complete an online application.
 The instructions for online applications can be found on the SGPS website

-Reference letters are to be submitted online as are transcripts from Canadian universities.
-International transcripts must be mailed to the Neuroscience Program Office.
+Reference letters are to be submitted online; as are transcripts from any post secondary institution attended.